September 21 to October 5, 2022

-A comprehensive tour of the Emerald Isle, featuring the great cities of Dublin and Belfast, picturesque small towns such as Donegal, Galway, and Killarney, superb coastal scenery at the Cliffs of Moher and along the Ring of Kerry, the fascinating landscapes of Connemara and the Burren - in addition to very comfortable hotels and excellent food!
+A comprehensive tour of the Emerald Isle, both north and south, featuring the great cities of Dublin and Belfast, picturesque small towns such as Donegal, Galway, and Killarney, superb coastal scenery at the Cliffs of Moher and along the Ring of Kerry, the fascinating landscapes of Connemara and the Burren - in addition to very comfortable hotels and excellent food!
 Don Kasta is your tour leader.

 Evening departure from Toronto to Dublin on Aer Lingus.